 - Kids’ Magic Secrets: Simple Magic Tricks & Why They Work by Loris Bree and Marlin Breefor ages 9-12 (although you could probably go as young as 6) Using everyday items found in most homes, kids can improve their magic skills with this guide to performing magic tricks.
 In the activities detailed, items disappear, water refuses to leave a container, and magicians make partners disappear (and reappear).
 Each activity includes step-by-step directions and illustrations, followed by an explanation of how the trick works.

 - Easy-to-Do Magic Tricks for Children by Karl Fuvles (for ages 9-12) is an easy-to-follow guide that gives step-by-step instructions for performing 18 simple feats of prestidigitation.

-- Magic: The Complete Course by Joshua Jay isn’t written for kids but it could be useful for older kids who are looking for a good resource to help them improve their skills.
+- Magic: The Complete Course by Joshua Jay isn’t written for kids, but it could be useful for older kids who are looking for an excellent resource to help them improve their skills.
 It combines expertise, photographs, and step-by-step directions showing how to perform 100 tricks.
-Each trick is broken down into the Effect, the Secret, the Set-up, and the Performance, with lessons on what to say, how to direct the audience’s attention, where to keep your hands, and so on.
+Each trick is broken down into the Effect, the Secret, the Setup, and the Performance, with lessons on what to say, how to direct the audience’s attention, where to keep your hands, and so on.

 - Kids Guide to Magic Tricks has instructions for kids on how to do: The Magic Shoelace, Cut and Restored Rope, Sticking a pencil through George Washington’s eye, Cut and restored newspaper, and a fantastic 4 number prediction.